-Recommended Developable area - an advisory area defined to minimise arboricultural impacts using standard approaches to construction.
+Recommended Developable area - an advisory area defined in order to minimise arboricultural impacts using standard approaches to construction.
 Restricting proposed development to this area will limit the risk of harm to retained trees and of the Local Planning Authority objecting to the proposed development.
-It may be possible to propose development outside of this area but specific 'low impact' construction techniques may need to be recommended.
+It may be possible to propose development outside of this area but specific 'low impact' construction techniques may be needed recommended.